a16n-dev/uniwind-plugin-next/README.md

 > This is an unofficial plugin, and is not affiliated with Uniwind or Next.js.

 [Uniwind](https://uniwind.dev/) config plugin for Next.js.
 Note that only Webpack-based projects are supported, there are no plans to support Turbopack-based projects.

 The implementation of this plugin is based on the official [Uniwind Vite plugin](https://docs.uniwind.dev/quickstart#vite), and aims to match its functionality as closely as possible.
 All Uniwind features should work as expected - see the limitations section below for any documented differences.

+## Example
+See a fully working example project here: [Demo](http://uniwind-next.a16n.dev/) ([Source](https://github.com/a16n-dev/uniwind-plugin-next/tree/main/examples/next-16))

 ## Compatibility
 See the table below for tested versions of `uniwind-plugin-next` and corresponding versions of `uniwind`.
 Other versions of `uniwind` may work, but are not guaranteed to.